- Candidates must be at least 21 years of age at time of appointment.

 Yes.
 School Safety Agents are covered under The Brotherhood of Teamsters, Local 237.
 Coverage begins after 90 days of employment.

-- Do School Safety Agents have to work nights, weekends, and holidays?
+- Do School Safety Agents have to work nights, weekends,

 At all assignment levels, personnel may be required to work nights, weekends, and holidays.